Explore life in the countryside at our five-star museum and historic working farm.

 Just a short walk or ride from the museum is our working farm.
 The walk takes about ten minutes, with paths overlooking fields and hedgerows.
 Our Farm Explorer tractor-trailer runs regularly from the museum.

 Our working farm is home to Ayrshire, Aberdeen Angus and Highland cattle, Tamworth pigs, sheep, hens and Clydesdale horses.
 With each season there is something new to see, from new born lambs to fresh harvesting.News from the farm

 Visit the Georgian farmhouse where Lanarkshire’s Reid family lived for ten generations.
 See rooms as they would have been in the 1950s and explore the bothy, outbuildings and kitchen garden.

-Inspired by the work of Charles Darwin, Garden Detectives turns the ordinary into the extraordinary.
-Take a larger-than-life look at plants and flowers, learn fascinating facts about nature and experience all the sounds and smells of a real garden without getting your hands dirty.
-Take home new skills and investigate your own garden or local environment, and see the natural world through the eyes of a detective.
+Take a close-up look at plants, learn fun facts about nature and experience some sounds and smells from a real garden.
+Take home new skills and investigate your own garden with the eyes of a garden detective.

 Learn all about the importance of pollinators in our bee area.
 Dress-up as a beekeeper, try some 'waggle dancing' or brush up with some bee books.Find out more